IOS-OSD-DPG/oxygen_monitoring_page/README.md

 # Line_P_Monitoring_Page
-Web page for hosting Line P monitoring plots.
+This repository hosts the web page for Line P monitoring plots.
+The link to the webpage is [here](https://ios-osd-dpg.github.io/Line_P_Monitoring_Page/), and can also be found by navigating to Deployments > github-pages on the right-hand side of the window.
 All figures are provisional.

 ## Data preparation steps
 The Python code for carrying out the processing steps is located at